A Solution to the Sign Problem Using a Sum of Controlled Few-Fermions

-In conclusion, it has been proved that BPP and BQP are exactly the same computational complexity class.
-As a consequence, any quantum system can be efficiently simulated via Monte Carlo on a classical computer, by just constructing a BQP algorithm simulating the quantum system, then mapping the BQP algorithm to an efficient MCMC through a Feynman-Kitaev construct.
+Being able to simulate quantum systems efficiently was one of the reasons that Feynman and others proposed quantum computing and quantum computers \cite{Feynman85,Lloyd96}.
+One important application of MCQC without a sign problem is naturally to simulate many-body quantum systems efficiently via Monte Carlo on a classical computer, by just constructing a BQP algorithm simulating the quantum system, then mapping the BQP algorithm to an efficient MCMC through a Feynman-Kitaev construct.
+Such many-body quantum systems include any FSFS as a special case.